Can a blood draw cause nerve damage?

 Can you sue an anesthesiologist for nerve damage?

 It depends.
-In most cases involving nerve damage, the hospital, medical facility, surgeon, anesthesiologist, phlebotomist and/or any medical professionals who negligently engaged in your treatment may be held liable.
+In most cases involving nerve damage, you can hold the hospital liable.
+Or the medical facility, or the surgeon or anesthesiologist.
+Or the phlebotomist and/or any medical professionals who negligently engaged in your treatment.

 Are doctors liable for nerve damage caused by a blood draw?